mrdomino/lockbox/README.markdown

 # SSSS Lockbox

-This is a distributed lockbox based on [Shamir&rsquo;s Secret Sharing Scheme][ssss].
+This is a distributed lockbox based on [Shamir&rsquo;s Secret Sharing Scheme][ssss-wiki].
 It can be used to split a message like:

     the password is foobar